-Imagine a fluffy slice of bread topped with smoked salmon, perfect poached eggs, and a creamy and delicious hollandaise sauce.
-Sounds delicious, right?
+Imagine a fluffy slice of bread topped with smoky smoked salmon, perfectly poached eggs, and rich, creamy hollandaise sauce—a breakfast that tastes as good as it looks.

 What Are Eggs Benedict?